 The FFF is very limited.
 We will subsidise up to half the cost to applicants on a low or fixed income on a first-come, first-served basis (subject to availability).
 Please request subsidy only if you need it, and request only as much as you need.

 We encourage those who have the means to do so to sponsor someone who might be unable to attend for lack of funds.
-You can consider donating to our fund.
+You can consider donating to our fund, or by adding a donation to your ticket purchase when you register.

 Having said all that, if you are not able to pay, contact us.
 We will see what we can do.